 Yoga in “non-clinical” populations

-In their pilot study6 published in Nature, Harkess et al regard themselves as one of the first teams to explore yoga and immunological markers in a non-clinical population whilst also analysing DNA methylation.
-DNA methylation is a common epigenetic mechanism that involves the addition of a methyl group to the cytosine ring in the DNA structure, ultimately silencing the gene encoded by the DNA.
+In their pilot study published in Nature, Harkess et al regard themselves as one of the first teams to explore yoga and immunological markers in a non-clinical population whilst also analysing DNA methylation.6 DNA methylation is a common epigenetic mechanism that involves the addition of a methyl group to the cytosine ring in the DNA structure, ultimately silencing the gene encoded by the DNA.

 The scientists investigated the molecular impact of an 8-week yoga program on a sample of 28 women experiencing chronic stress.
 The yoga program consisted of one hour’s yoga practise on average per week.
 Blood serum samples were obtained to compare DNA methylation patterns in women that completed the yoga intervention to a control group that had not.